-During the three-month period ended June 30, 2016, we issued 3.4 million shares of our common stock at an average price of \$9.56 per share through our "at-the-market" offering, resulting in net proceeds of \$31.7 million; during the six-month period ended June 30, 2016, we issued 6.5 million shares of our common stock through our "at-the-market" offering, resulting in net proceeds of \$58.2 million.
+During the three-month period ended March 31, 2016, we issued 3.1 million shares of our common stock at an average price of \$8.80 per share through our "at-the-market" offering, resulting in net proceeds of \$26.5 million.
+During the three-month period ended June 30, 2016, we issued 3.4 million shares of our common stock at an average price of \$9.56 per share through our "at-the-market" offering, resulting in net proceeds of \$31.7 million.
+During the three-month period ended September 30, 2016, no shares of common stock were issued through our "at-the-market" offering.
+In total, for the nine-month period ended September 30, 2016, we issued 6.5 million shares of our common stock through our "at-the-market" offering, resulting in net proceeds of \$58.2 million.

-In February 2017, we filed an additional prospectus supplement pursuant to which we could offer and sell, from time to time, additional shares of our common stock having an aggregate offering price of up to \$60.0 million.
+In February 2017, we filed a prospectus supplement pursuant to which we could offer and sell, from time to time, additional shares of our common stock having an aggregate offering price of up to \$60.0 million.